MHFsilver/Header-Swap-GB/README.md

 ## Credits

 [Angrevol](https://twitter.com/Angrevol) for helping with the code
 [Mezmorize](https://www.youtube.com/channel/UCgX4JmHxh49Sk9yr-QJdZvw) for first making this public
+[Stop Skeletons from Fighting](https://www.youtube.com/channel/UC5Xeb9-FhZXgvw340n7PsCQ) for being the reason why I began looking into this